aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Standard Reports/Solution/Solution_-_Display_Most_Violated_Constraints.rst

-Additionally, if this option equals n > 0, the n largest constraint violations, variable bound violations and integer violations are printed, provided that these violations are larger than the value of the option **Constraint Listing Feasibility Tolerance** .
+Additionally, if this option equals :math:`n > 0`, the :math:`n` largest constraint violations, variable bound violations and integer violations are printed, provided that these violations are larger than the value of the option **Constraint Listing Feasibility Tolerance**.